NewForce-at-Mountwest/foundations-course/chapters/HTML.md

 ```

 ## Nesting HTML Elements
-When we do nest HTML elements inside each other, we talk about the relationships in terms of parents and children.
+When we nest HTML elements inside each other, we talk about the relationships in terms of parents and children.
 Unordered and ordered lists are a good example of this:
 ```html
 <ul>
   <li> I'm one bulleted item</li>